-\adk{ \begin{remark} The result is stated for finite action spaces.
-However, we can easily get a further upper-bound for continuous action spaces by combining Theorem \ref{pol_err} and Theorem \ref{act_disc}.
-Let $\hat{\gamma}$ denote the policy designed for discretized action and state spaces, and $J(\hat{\gamma})$ denotes the average cost we would receive if we applied the policy $\hat{\gamma}$ on the original model. $j^*$ is the optimal value for the original state and action spaces, and $\hat{j}$ denote the value of the problem with discretized action and original state space.
-We can then write that
+\begin{remark} The result is stated for finite action spaces.
+However, we can easily get a further upper bound for continuous action spaces by combining Theorem \ref{weak:mainthm2} and Theorem \ref{pol_err} (or Corollary \ref{pol_err_cor}).
+Let $\hat{\pi}$ denote the policy designed for discretized action and state spaces, and let $\rho(\hat{\pi})$ denote the average cost we would receive if we applied the policy $\hat{\pi}$ to the original model. $\rho$ is the optimal value for the original state and action spaces, and ${\rho'}$ denotes the value of the problem with a discretized action space and a continuous state space.
+We can then write